patterns-app/patterns-devkit/README.md

-<h1 style="font-size: 80px">BASIS</h1>
+# BASIS

-### "The World's First Operating System for Data"
+### Modern Data Pipelines

 BASIS is a framework for building end-to-end data ETL pipelines from modular components.
 BASIS abstracts over underlying database, runtime, and storage resources with **functional, type-aware data graphs**.
 These graphs are composed of discrete `DataFunctions` written in python or SQL operating on streams of immutable `DataBlocks` -- sets of data records of uniform `ObjectType`.

-The power of BASIS lies in its Component ecosystem powered by its flexible type system, which provides universal data interfaces, called **ObjectTypes** or _**otypes**_, that allow interoperability and modularity of data operations.
+The power of BASIS lies in its Component ecosystem, powered by its flexible type system, which provides universal data interfaces, called **ObjectTypes** or _**otypes**_, that allow interoperability and modularity of data operations.
 BASIS brings the best practices learned over the last 60 years in software to the world of data.